dilane3/neo4j-module/README.md

 ## Description

-This repository provides [Neo4j](https://www.neo4j.com) integration for [Nest](http://nestjs.com/).
+This module provides [Neo4j](https://www.neo4j.com) integration for [Nest](http://nestjs.com/).

 ## Installation

 ```bash
 $ npm install --save neo4j-module
 ```

 or

 ```bash
 $ yarn add neo4j-module
 ```

 ## Quick Start

-We need to register our neo4j module in our root module,
+We need to register our neo4j module in our root module which is AppModule in our case and call the forRootAsync method with the configuration object.

 ```typescript
 import { Module } from '@nestjs/common';
 import { AppController } from './app.controller';
 import { AppService } from './app.service';